 Erik Radvon is a writer from Massachusetts with a background in journalism, comics, and technology.

 The 2009 Worcester Magazine article “Hackertown” by Erik Radvon was adapted for television by Discovery Networks and the Smithsonian Channel in 2012, airing worldwide as part of the popular series “The True Story.”
-Erik is featured in the episode discussing several aspects of cybersecurity and early cybercrime cases, including the tale of a teenage hacker who breached an airport communications tower in the 1990s.
 Read more here.

-In 2018, Erik contributed two features to Famous Monsters of Filmland magazine, covering the 30th anniversary of John Carpenter’s THEY LIVE and the 35th anniversary of RETURN OF THE JEDI.
+In 2018, Erik contributed two features to the legendary magazine Famous Monsters of Filmland (issue #290) covering the 30th anniversary of John Carpenter’s THEY LIVE and the 35th anniversary of RETURN OF THE JEDI.
 Learn more here.

 Erik’s comic book writing includes Crisis Vector (2018) with Samir Simao and Ross Taylor on art, and Voodoo Bird and Crypt Zero (2106), both with art by Rob Croonenborghs and lettering by Micah Myers.
 See Comics here.